Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Approximation of the inverse of

-\begin{remark} In the case where $B = I_d + B_\om$ and $B_\om$ is a matrix, the quantity $\|B\|_2$ can be evaluated as a matrix norm (see the proof of Lemma \ref{lem : Z2 bound}).
-Moreover, $Z_1$ is the usual bound one has to compute for the proof of a periodic solution using the radii polynomial approach (see \cite{periodic_navier_spontaneous} or \cite{period_kuramoto} for instance), the only difference being that here the bound needs to be computed with the $\ell^2$ norm, as opposed to a more standard (weighed) $\ell^1$ norm computation.
+\begin{remark} $Z_1$ is the usual bound one has to compute for the proof of a periodic solution using the radii polynomial approach (see \cite{periodic_navier_spontaneous} or \cite{period_kuramoto} for instance), the only difference being that here the bound needs to be computed with the $\ell^2$ norm, as opposed to a more standard (weighed) $\ell^1$ norm computation.
 Because we deal with an unbounded domain, the extra term $\mathcal{Z}_{u}$ has to be taken into account.
 One can expect that $\mathcal{Z}_{u} \to 0$ as $d \to \infty$, which is the result we derive in the next Section \ref{ssec : computation of Z11 theoretical}.
 Furthermore, if one knows that $DF(U_0)$ is invertible, then one can choose $A = DF(U_0)^{-1}$ in the previous Theorem \ref{th : approximation of inverse and norm} (so that $Z_1 =0$).
 Moreover, the above reasoning provides

 where this time $\mathcal{Z}_{u} >0$ satisfies